 There is not an animal (that lives) on the earth, nor a being that flies on its wings, but (forms part of) communities like you.
 Nothing have We omitted from the Book, and they (all) shall be gathered to their Lord in the end.
 Sura 6:38

 The Qur’an tells us that animals are communities and nations unto their own and that they are more than mere resources.
 However, animals are treated as nothing but machines on today’s “factory farms.”
 Not only are these factory farms found in the West, they are also becoming the dominant means of meat, egg, and milk production throughout the world.
-More than 20 billion animals are slaughtered for food each year worldwide.
+Billions of animals are slaughtered for food each year worldwide.
 These billions of animals are confined to extremely small spaces so that producers can raise as many animals as possible.
 Ninety percent of U.S. eggs come from chickens who are crammed together up to five to a cage the size of a record album cover, and this method of egg production is spreading throughout the globe.

 These practices violate the Prophet’s (SAWS) teachings to cause no pain to an animal before she or he is slaughtered.
 In addition, Muhammad (SAWS) forbade the cutting off of tails and other mutilations, as well as branding animals on the face (which is still practiced by some ranchers).

-Factory-farmed meat also may not be halal (permissible).
+Meat sold in grocery stores also may not be halal (permissible).
 Cattle, sheep, chickens, and other animals are routinely fed the ground-up bodies of pigs, chickens, and cattle, along with chicken excrement and other unsavory waste products as a supplement in their food.
 Some Muslims believe that this is most probably haram (forbidden) for two reasons:

 - The animals have eaten pork.